OnePlus Watch release date, price, news and features

 The OnePlus Watch will retail at $159 (approximately £119 / AU$209) at launch.

-There is the recent Oppo Watch, which starts at £229 (around $300, AU$420).
+This is cheaper than the recent Oppo Watch, which starts at £229 (around $300, AU$420).
 We mention this because OnePlus and Oppo have the same parent company, and their phones often have things in common.

 Design and display